20th Television Animation: 2019–present: Under Disney Television Studios

-In March 2019, 20th Century Fox Television, 20th Television, and Fox Television Animation were acquired by The Walt Disney Company and integrated into Walt Disney Television as part of Disney Television Studios.
+In March 2019, 20th Century Fox Television, 20th Television, and Fox Television Animation were acquired by the Walt Disney Company and integrated into Walt Disney Television as part of Disney Television Studios.
 In September 2020, the company was renamed as 20th Television Animation starting with newer episodes of shows in production at the company.

 In December 2020, it was announced that 20th Television Animation would be relaunched as a standalone unit from 20th Television.
 In March 2021, Marci Proietto was tentatively named as president of the company.
 20th Television Animation focuses on producing and developing animated projects targeted at teens and adults, as opposed to their children-targeted sister studio Disney Television Animation.
 Under the new incarnation, 20th Television Animation would assume executive supervision of the production of all animated projects that had, up to that point, been overseen by 20th Television.
 This allowed series that 20th Television Animation was already producing animation for under 20th Television's watch to be brought entirely under one company, while series whose animation was produced by a third-party company would retain that relationship, with 20th Television Animation only absorbing the above-the-line production and acting as the new client for the animation contractor.

-On March 16, 2022, it was announced that the studio would collaborate with children-targeted sister studio Disney Television Animation, for the creation of family-friendly and young adult animated series, miniseries and films for Disney+.
+On March 16, 2022, it was announced that the studio would collaborate with children-targeted sister studio Disney Television Animation, for the creation of family-friendly and young adult animated series, miniseries and films for Disney+ with the first project under this collaboration being the animated series Rhona Who Lives by the River.

-In April 2025, Disney announced that it would not renew its lease with Fox Corporation and that it would vacate the Fox Studio Lot in Century City at the end of 2025.
-As a result, 20th Television Animation will relocate to the Walt Disney Studios in Burbank.
+In April 2025, Disney announced that it would not renew its lease with Fox Corporation and that it leave the Fox Studio Lot business in Century City at the end of 2025.
+As a result, 20th Television Animation relocated to Walt Disney Studios in Burbank.